MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. Give your process a name and description, and then select **Create**.

-Here's a short video on how to create a process using process advisor: [Create a process](https://go.microsoft.com/fwlink/?linkid=2147540)
+Here's a short video on how to create a process using process advisor: [Video: Create a process](https://go.microsoft.com/fwlink/?linkid=2147540)

 ## Record your process